strongloop/strongloop.com2/_posts/2019-08-07-july-milestone.md

 ### Simplifying @requestBody

 The current `@requestBody()` only takes in an entire request body (with very nested content object) or infers the schema from the parameter type.
 To simplify the signature so that users can describe the schema with concise configure options, we explored a new signature in a [spike story](https://github.com/strongloop/loopback-next/issues/2654): `@requestBody(spec, model, schemaOptions)`.
-Most of the discussions are tracked in [PR #3398](https://github.com/strongloop/loopback-next/pull/3398), opinions and feedback are welcomed before we start implementing the simplified decorator.
+Most of the discussions are tracked in [PR #3398](https://github.com/strongloop/loopback-next/pull/3398), and additional opinions and feedback are welcomed before we start implementing the simplified decorator.

 ### Adding Cloud Native Features